-Achillion employs a highly-disciplined discovery and development approach that has enabled it to generate a portfolio of oral antivirals for chronic hepatitis C (HCV), including three clinical-stage candidates (an NS5A inhibitor, a protease inhibitor, and an NS5B nucleotide polymerase inhibitor), and a proprietary library of over 1,300 potent and specific complement factor D inhibitor compounds, as well as a robust history of discovering novel antibacterial and a portfolio of oral antivirals for chronic hepatitis C (HCV).
+Achillion employs a highly-disciplined discovery and development approach that has enabled it to generate a a proprietary library of over 2,000 potent and specific complement factor D inhibitor compounds, as well as a robust history of discovering novel antibacterial and a portfolio of oral antivirals for chronic hepatitis C (HCV).

 From early lead identification through clinical candidate selection, Achillion has coupled its knowledge base in genomic replication targets with an integrated drug discovery operation, powered by structure-guided design, to produce a prolific and sustainable discovery engine and facilitate the rapid advancement of its discovery programs.